 Major Manufacturers and Their Systems

-BCA - Backcountry Access (BCA) offers the Float™ avalanche airbag packs in two commonly used sizes (22 liters and 32 liters).
+BCA - Backcountry Access (BCA), recently purchased by K2, offers the Float™ avalanche airbag packs in two commonly used sizes (22 liters and 32 liters).
 Float™ compressed air cylinders are user-refillable at scuba and paintball shops using the proper adapter.
 The latest versions of the Float™ Series packs are well thought out and the pricing is super competitive.

 WARY/Mystery Ranch - WARY/Mystery Ranch also uses user-refillable air cylinders, and makes both packs and avalanche airbag vests (meant to be worn over your other clothing).
 Mystery Ranch uses the WARY system in its Blackjack airbag pack.

 All manufacturers recommend periodic inspection of the airbag and trigger mechanism, as well as annual test deployment.
 Inspect your airbag and handle for signs of wear or weak spots after any deployment.
 Test your airbag to see that everything works before the start of each season (this is a huge crowd pleaser in ski town bars) and have the entire system inspected as the manufacturer recommends.
 Good luck in your search for an avalanche airbag pack, and may you shred safely and happily without ever needing to use it.